fmann/fmann.github.io/_albums/prince/1990-graffiti-bridge.md

 ##### "New Power Generation, Part 1"

-Kinda catchy anthem for the New Power Generation, a bit silly.
+Kinda catchy anthem for the New Power Generation, a bit silly lyrically in a Twisted Sister sort of "Hey old man, we're not going abide by your rules" way.

 ##### "Release It"